 An SMU Email account is provided to all faculty and staff.
 For more information on email services click here: Service Information

-Access.SMU is a critical app for the University offering vital functionality to students, faculty, staff, donors, and affiliates.
+my.SMU is a critical app for the University offering vital functionality to students, faculty, staff, donors, and affiliates.
 For more information, click the following link.
 Service Information

 Courses.SMU (powered by Blackboard) is a learning management system enhancing the course delivery and classroom instruction at SMU.
 Courses are automatically created each semester based on the class information in Access.SMU.
 The service information link will provide more details.
 Service Information